We had no idea what following Jesus would demand when we started out. Oh, we thought we knew. We had hopes. We had great

 I’m no masochist, believe me.
 And yet, I’m eager to honor God during the longest life He will allow me and, while I’m here, to struggle well.

-Question: What surprises did the Christian life hand you–both pleasant and not-so-pleasant?
+Question: What surprises has the Christian life handed you?
 You can leave a comment by clicking here.

-Adapted from Wayne Stiles, Walking in the Footsteps of Jesus: A Devotional Journey Through the Lands and Lessons of Christ (Ventura, CA: Regal, 2008), pp. 92-93.
-Used by permission
+This post is adapted from Wayne’s book, Walking in the Footsteps of Jesus: A Journey Through the Lands and Lessons of Christ.